 Placements will be supplemented by a professional development and enrichment program that will introduce students to the basic concepts and tools of social entrepreneurship and to the culture, history, and economics of Detroit; and will foster reflection on their learnings throughout the summer and beyond, through weekly gatherings facilitated by the site coordinator.
 You can catch a glimpse of some of these gatherings on http://www.dukeengagedetroit.org under “Program Highlights.”

-Language: While there is no language requirement, some students may find conversational Spanish to be useful.
+Language: While there is no language requirement, we have one placement where conversational Spanish would be useful.

 Coursework: Although there are no curricular prerequisites, we encourage students to consider enrolling in I&E261/PPS256, “Social Innovation,” a course offered by the Duke Innovation and Entrepreneurship Initiative.

 Personal Qualities: Students who want to be a part of DukeEngage-Detroit should be highly motivated to be an active and enterprising participant in a robust individual, team, and cohort learning experience.
 Given the nature of the projects, valued competencies include: leadership, business plans, marketing, event management, website development, database management, and documentary experience.
 Attractive student candidates are excited about the opportunities and will contribute to their community partner, their team, and their group.
 Students from a wide variety of disciplines are encouraged to apply.
 Placements will be determined based on the alignment of community partners’ needs with students’ interests and qualifications.

 Photo Gallery: DukeEngage-Detroit, MI